bobbyiliev/materialize-tutorials/mz-python-copy/README.md

-# Python Script to Copy The Content of a Materialize View
+# Python Script to Copy The Content of a Materialize View to S3

 ## Introduction